17.10.2020

 Chickens prefer to grow in mountain and foothill forests.
 Growth time is from August to October.
 Favorite places:

-• near blueberries;
+• near the blueberry fields;

-• next to a low birch;
+• next to a low birch tree;

-• under the beeches;
+• under the beech trees;

 • in deciduous forests.

-Who can be confused?
+Who can be confused with?

 Chickens can be confused with inedible mushrooms: